You may be thinking—procurement? I don’t see how that applies to my role as a project manager. Spoiler alert: it does.

 How To Create A Procurement Plan

 Now that you know what you're doing, it helps to know how to do it.
-Here are the eight steps to follow when you’re settling in to draft your plan.
+Here are the eight steps to follow when you’re settling in to draft your procurement plan.

 Work with HR to identify people available to you who can plug those gaps and bring them onboard.
 If, for example, you need someone who can code in Python, that’s a specific skill somebody in the company should have.
 If not, you may have to find a freelancer who works at a reasonable hourly rate.

-4. Set Performance Standards for Vendors
+4. Set performance standards for vendors

-5. Determine Contract Categories and Costs
+5. Determine contract categories and costs

 This is a thorny legal issue, and there’s no substitute for expert help when drafting contracts.
 Does your procurement require written contracts, or does your state uphold a verbal agreement?
 Are you going to need a service contract, a purchase agreement, or a copyright release?
 Ask the legal team and run with their advice.

-8. Manage the Vendors
+8. Manage the vendors

 If this is your first project that involves procurement, you might feel it’s not necessary to micromanage your vendors.
-This hands-off approach may work for most of them, especially the vendors you’ve partnered with in the past, but all it takes is a single delay to deliver a blow to your whole project.
+This hands-off approach may work for most of them, especially the vendors you’ve partnered with in the past, but it only takes a single delay to deliver a blow to your whole project.

 Related Listen: How To Build Long-Term Loyalty With Virtual Contractors